Tosca tester

 In this case, cy.get(‘#username’) selects the input field with the ID attribute set to “username” on the web page.
 The .type(‘testuser’) method then simulates entering the text “testuser” into the selected input field.

-GitHub Copilot understands also other languages than just English!
+GitHub Copilot understands also other languages than English!
 This is useful for developers of all nationalities because the programming languages are based on American English.
 Forgetting correct spelling and syntax can often lead to typos, unexpected errors and wasted time.

 For example, if you type a comment in Spanish that reads “importar”, which translates to “import”, GitHub Copilot quickly completes the comment in Spanish and imports the necessary libraries as described in the comment.
 In addition, GitHub Copilot helps translate words from English into other languages.

 GitHub Copilot is great for creating dictionaries with search data.
 Try this by writing a comment instructing GitHub Copilot to create a dictionary of two-letter ISO country codes and their country names.
 Writing a comment and the first few lines of code should help GitHub Copilot generate the desired results.
-For a visual representation, see the image below.
+For a visual representation, see the picture below.

 Writing tests is an important but sometimes tedious step in the software development lifecycle.
 Since GitHub Copilot excels at pattern recognition and completion, it can speed up the process of writing unit tests, visual regression tests, and more.